ketan564/Final-repo/README.md

 2. Paste the complete email content (including headers if possible)
 3. Click "Analyze Email" for comprehensive analysis
 4. Review detailed findings and security recommendations

+### Advanced Analysis
+1. Use the advanced analysis endpoint for more detailed technical analysis
+2. Get structured output with key findings, technical indicators, and recommendations
+3. Access domain reputation information for URLs
+4. Benefit from Pydantic AI's enhanced validation and structured outputs

 ### Knowledge Base
 1. Visit the About page to see the complete knowledge base